lee920217/Web3BD.network/README.md

 To provide project initiators with a platform where they can effectively showcase their projects to attract potential investors.
 Simultaneously, we aim to offer a relatively secure environment for investors to make investments and reap returns.
 By bridging the gap between project initiators and investors, we facilitate the establishment of a social network that fosters project development and collaboration.

-## Framework
+## Technique Framework

-└---- Frontend // Web Front End
+└---- Frontend //Web Frontend pages

 ![image](https://github.com/lee920217/DAOInfra-hackerhouse-2023/assets/11926244/c80ff37e-31ac-47a8-90a6-b4439212a7d9)